Saba Saba: Solo career

 From 2002 to 2003, Saba Saba pursued a solo music career.
 He said, "I'm really happy that I was there when this hip hop movement in Uganda began and I participated in all these memorable moments."

 In 2003, Saba and Xenson, later joined by Jeff Ekongot, Francis Agaba, and the late Paul Mwandha, formed the Uganda Hip Hop Foundation with the mission of promoting Ugandan hip hop in Uganda and worldwide.
 The foundation sponsored the first Ugandan Hip Hop Summit and Concert in 2003, featuring Klear Kut, Bataka Squad, Lyrical G, Maurice Kirya, Vamposs and Benon, Emma Katya and Extra Mile.

 In 2004, Saba performed as a delegate of the Uganda Hiphop Foundation at the 'Rock against Aids' concert in Nairobi, Kenya.

 In 2005, Saba Saba changed his stage name from Krazy Native to Saba Saba to reflect his growth as an artist and his increased political and social consciousness of his homeland Uganda and Africa as a whole.
 That same year, Saba Saba and Frances Agaba represented Uganda at the UN's Global Hip Hop Summit in South Africa.
 Saba Saba performed at the Summit.

 In 2005 Saba Saba released a single and video "Tujababya".
 He was nominated for both best hip hop artist and best hip hop single in the 2005 Pearl of Africa Music Awards.
 In 2006, he released the album 'Tujjababya the hardway' which highlights the tribulations of a Ugandan hip hop artist.
 Songs from this album include Wansi Wagalu, which addresses police brutality.
 An accompanying video documented the riots in Kampala during the 2005 presidential campaign.

 In April 2006, Saba Saba performed at the International Trinity College Annual International Hip Hop Festival, Hartford, Connecticut.
 Saba Saba also performed in New York City at the Prospect Park African Festival, at the 9:30 Club in Washington, DC, and at Syracuse University's Amnesty International Benefit Concert for Sudan.
 In 2006 and 2007 he performed with Michael Franti at the Power to the Peaceful festival in San Francisco.

 In 2006, Saba Saba was featured in the documentary Diamonds in the Rough: A Ugandan Hip Hop Revolution.
-The documentary was produced by 3rdi aka Brett Mazurek, about the efforts of Bataka Squad members Saba Saba and Babaluku using music to inspire and bring hope to the young children of Uganda.
+The documentary was produced by 3rdi Brett Mazurek, about the efforts of Bataka Squad members Saba Saba and Babaluku using music to inspire and bring hope to the young children of Uganda.
 He also appeared as a panellist and performer for Harvard University's Conference "African Youth Development through Art and Technology – The Role of African Hip Hop" in 2008.

 Saba was working on the solo album, Cup of Coffee with...
 It was to feature the single "Obwavu Koondo" ("Poverty and Fate") which tells the true story of Ugandan women beaten to death by her husband because of her concern over her children's fate after he sold their home.
 Saba Saba has recently released the single and video Harambe.
 It has been used in documentary by Vice Media called Wakaliwood.
 Harambe went on to be used in the 2016 movie Queen of Katwe as a soundtrack.